SaylaBlue/sbs24dVRcabin/README.md

 Summary
-I made a simple cabin with a bed places for storage, rug, a fan and some books for entertainment.
-Additionally I felt like the cabins bedroom had everything i would want to add in it but it didnt feel like a cabin, so i creaated a terrain.
+I made a simple cabin with a bed, places for storage, rug, a fan, and some books for entertainment.
+I felt like the cabins bedroom had everything i would want to add but it didnt feel like a cabin, so i creaated a terrain.
 The cabin is surrounded by hills with birch and oak trees and some grass.
 For this project I used gemini to get a code that makes interacting with a light switch activate the fan.
 I also learned how to create grass and paint a terrain.